Black Pepper Angus Steak

 Notes

-TO STORE: Place leftovers in an airtight container and store it in the refrigerator for up to five days.
+TO STORE: Store leftovers in an airtight container in the refrigerator for up to 3-4 days.

-TO FREEZE: Place the cooked and cooled stir fry in a shallow container and store it in the freezer for up to six months.
+TO FREEZE: Let the beef cool completely, then transfer to a freezer-safe container and freeze for up to six months.

 Nutrition